Home

 If you're looking for a quick answer, this section is for you.

-Freelancing isn’t a unified industry, so income statistics vary greatly, depending on the source.
+Freelancers don’t have a fixed salary — and that’s exactly what makes their income so confusing, depending on the source.
 Based on freelancermap’s 2025 data, worldwide, freelancers work per hour for an average of €100 (approximately, $116).
-This rounds up to an average of $241,280 yearly.
+This could translate to over $200,000 per year in theory, but in practice most freelancers work fewer billable hours.

 However, average earnings aren't always helpful.
 There are many factors influencing how much freelancers earn, from demand to years of experience and location.
 Keep reading to understand what applies to you.